EU Alts

 Bottom line

 Auth0 is no longer the default choice for EU-focused indie developers.
-Authentik and Supabase Auth have closed the gap significantly, and self-hosting auth on EU infrastructure is now a realistic option even for solo founders.
+Better Auth, Authentik, Supabase Auth, and Logto have all closed the feature gap significantly, and self-hosting auth on EU infrastructure is now a realistic option even for solo founders.

-Browse all EU security tools and EU developer tools on EU Alts.
+Browse all EU authentication and identity tools or explore EU security tools and EU developer tools on EU Alts.